Azat228/Own_IR_Standard/README.md

    - Receive the IR signals via pin 11
    - Display the decoded values in its Serial Monitor (baud rate: 9600)
 ## Something about my own standard
-My standard is similar to NEC, but it use only 8 bit for transmitting the code only and also the timing in nec is 10 times faster
+My standard is similar to NEC, but it use only 10 bit for transmitting the code, 5 bit for address and 5 bit for command<br>
+In addition I have implemented parallel transmittion of the IR communication, now 10 transmitters works concurently

 ## 🔧 Troubleshooting
 | Issue | Solution |